-Vegan crepes are easy sweet french crepes 100% eggless and dairy free made with healthy spelt flour, almond milk and coconut oil
+Vegan crepes are easy and sweet French crepes 100% eggless and dairy-free, made with healthy spelt flour, almond milk and coconut oil.

-The most popular recipe on my blog the past 5 years has been my french crepes recipe.
-No surprise, I am French, I made those million times and the recipe is a no fail.
-Of course, since my husband is vegan, I can’t make those delicious French sweet crepes anymore.
-I also love healthy recipes so I worked hard to recreate my favorite french crepes recipe eggless + dairy free using healthier flour.
-A delicious French crepes must be:
+One of the most popular recipes on my blog the past 5 years has been my french crepes recipe.
+No surprise, I am French, I made them many times and the recipe is a no-fail.
+Since my husband is vegan, I’m not making these delicious sweet French crepes anymore.
+I also love healthy recipes so I worked hard to recreate my favorite french crepes recipe in an eggless and dairy-free version using healthier flour.
+A delicious French crepe must be:

 I choose to make spelt flour crepes.
 If you are not familiar with spelt flour or can’t find it in the store use regular white wheat flour.
 The recipe will work too.
 I simply love to use spelt because it has a similar flavor to wheat flour with an extra boost of nutrient, low level of gluten – it means it is more digestible for people with a sensitivity to gluten.
 Plus, it has a light nutty flavor that makes those vegan crepes absolutely amazing!